cheffe112/pptx2pdfpc/README.md

 This tool automates the process: Give it your pptx-file and it extracts all speaker notes, generating the required pdfpc-file.
 You still need to export the pptx file as pdf by hand.

 # Thanks
 The tool uses the library [python-pptx](https://python-pptx.readthedocs.io/).
 I did not immediately find the library's functions to extract the speaker notes, and a search guided me to user [fusion's answer on StackOverflow](https://stackoverflow.com/questions/63659972/extract-presenter-notes-from-pptx-file-powerpoint).
-My tool extracts the speaker notes based on their SO answer, and I am indepted to and grateful for their solution.
+My tool extracts the speaker notes based on their SO answer, and I am indebted to and grateful for their solution.
 Thanks!